9 minute read

 In 2020, UK adults spent on average 4 hours and 2 minutes online every day

-With the pressure to present customer-facing documents digitally, some teams are deciding to only provide online access and remove printed documents entirely.
-Each organisation is different, so it could be the most effective and engaging way to deliver information to their customers.
+With the pressure to present customer-facing documents digitally, some teams are opting to provide online access only and eliminate printed documents altogether.
+Each organisation is different, so it could be the most effective and engaging way to deliver information to its customers.
 For others, a large percentage will prefer to receive a printed copy.
 At Datagraphic, we encourage our clients to offer a multichannel delivery and cater to the individual customer’s channel of choice.

-It’s really important that as we focus our efforts on becoming more digital, we don’t want to exclude those who are unable to access information online or simply prefer to have paper copies of the important documents you send.
+It’s essential that, as we focus our efforts on becoming more digital, we don’t exclude those who are unable to access information online or simply prefer to have paper copies of the important documents you send.
 You’ll see much better engagement with your communications if you give customers a choice.

 So don’t stop thinking digital-first; just remember to consider those who might want or need print.